ubccpsc/classy/docs/instructor/autotest.md

 ## Avoiding Queue Pile-Ups

-AutoTest queues student assignments that are to be marked by AutoTest.
-Due to a large number of students in a course who share the same deadline for a deliverable, many assignments may enter the AutoTest queue at nearly the same time.
-AutoTest can only concurrently mark up to four assignments.
-As an AutoGrade container, which marks a student assignment, may take longer than a minute to mark student assignments, if a student is allowed to push and request grade feedback on an assignment in short time intervals during a busy period, the rate at which students push code and request grade feedback may ovewhelm AutoTest.
-While AutoTest will continue to function, it may be a large inconvenience for students who need a grade shortly before an assignment is due, but have to wait until after the close date set on a deliverable.
+AutoTest queues student assignments before they are marked by a grading container.
+In CPSC courses, it is normal for a large number of students to be enrolled in a course.
+If a large number of students are enrolled in a course and the students share the same deadline for an assignment, AutoTest may queue a larger number of assignments near the deadline.
+AutoTest can only concurrently mark a small number of assignments.
+The queue, therefore, may experience a pile-up of assignments that are waiting to be graded, as assignments leave the queue at a slower rate at which they enter the queue.

-An instructor can set the minimum grade feedback delay to optimize the rate at which students should receive feedback for assignments.
-As queue issues may appear in large class sizes, the recommended minimum delay for student assignments is configured by default for 15 minutes.
+When a queue pile-up occurs, AutoTest will continue to function.
+While AutoTest will continue to function,students must wait for their grade results.
+This wait may inconvenience students if they urgently need grade feedback to continue with the assignment.

+To minimize the potential of a queue pile-up:

+1) An AutoGrade container should be optimized to perform grading as quickly as possible.
+  - Any internal container initialization should be done during the container BUILD step when possible.
+  - If possible, cache any upstream dependencies that require a download and installation.
+2) A minimum grade feedback delay should be set that is appropriate for your class.

+A minimum grade feedback delay is the amount of time that a student must wait between grade requests.
+Without modifying a container, the minimum delay is the easiest variable to change to minimize the chance of a queue pile-up. *The recommended minimum delay between a grade request is 15 minutes*.

+If an instructor has prior experience running AutoTest in a course and has not experienced pile-ups, an instructor may experiment with a lesser minimum delay.

-If your class requires a shorter minimum grade feedback delay, a custom minimum can be set in the `.env` file `MINIMUM_STUDENT_DELAY` property.
+If your class requires a shorter minimum grade feedback delay, a custom minimum can be set in the `.env` file `MINIMUM_STUDENT_DELAY` property, which requires access to the server configuration.
+Technical staff can assist.